NirmalyaBrahma/nbrahma/docs/PtoP/ptop.md

 ---

-## Step 2: Adding a Twist—A Changing Pendulum
+## Step 2: Adding a Twist—A Length Changing Pendulum

 Now let’s make things more interesting.
 Suppose the length of pendulum 1, $l_1$, changes slowly with time, going from some initial length $l_i$ to a final length $l_f$ over a duration $T$.
 This means its **natural frequency** becomes time-dependent: